-Describe how resources will be allocated among funding categories.
-The Wisconsin Housing and Economic Development Authority developed its HTF Allocation Plan and it is included in the Attachments.
-Describe threshold factors and grant size limits.
+Allocation Plan and it is included in the Attachments.
 HTF funds are received by the Wisconsin Housing and Economic Development Authority from HUD as a formula grant annually.
 The Wisconsin Housing and Economic Development Authority will utilize the per unit subsidy limits for the HOME program.
-What are the outcome measures expected as a result of the method of distribution?
 The outcome measures are numbers of new and rehabilitated housing units created with HTF funds annually.